How to Achieve the Capacity of Asymmetric Channels: Warm Up: Two Related Problems

 Let us recall some notation and facts concerning B-DMCs.
-We will be telegraphic and refer the reader to \cite{RiU08} for more details.
+This part is telegraphic and the reader is referred to \cite{RiU08} for more details.
 First, consider a symmetric B-DMC with ${\mathcal X} = \{-1, 1\}$.
 Assume that $X$ is transmitted, $Y$ is the received observation, and $L(Y)$ the corresponding log-likelihood ratio, namely for any $y\in \mathcal Y$, Let us denote by $\Ldens{a}$ the density of $L(Y)$ assuming that $X=1$ and let us call it an $L$-density.

 We say that an $L$-density $\Ldens{a}$ is symmetric if